All Rise (song): Background

 The song uses a courtroom as a metaphor for revealing evidence of a significant other doing the narrator wrong.
 When the time came to release Blue's debut single, their record company said that it wanted to bring out "All Rise", which surprised the band themselves.
-Duncan James stated that Blue thought this was "the weakest song that we did", but then discovered that the track they recorded in the studio had been transformed, with the use of a harmonica and an upped tempo.
-Antony Costa said that the production team "completely flipped" the song.
+Duncan James stated that Blue thought this was "the weakest song that we did", but then discovered that the track they recorded in the studio had been transformed, with the use of a harmonica and an increased tempo.
+Antony Costa said that the production team had "completely flipped" the song.

 Music video

-The music video was filmed on 30 March 2001 in an empty room.
-The band sit on stools and walk around while lights shine down on them.
+The music video was filmed on 30 March 2001 in a sparsely-furnished darkened room.
+The band sit on stools and walk around while ceiling lights shine down on them, and flash lights appear behind them, as they sing the song with microphones.
+The principal scene is intercut with shots of with individual band members in a brightly-lit room with silver poles.

 Controversy

-In 2007, Chinese vocal duo Phoenix Legend were accused of plagiarising "All Rise" for their hit song "On the Moon"/"Above the Moonlight", a claim disputed by the duo as the lyrics were written in 1999.
+In 2007, Chinese vocal duo Phoenix Legend were accused of plagiarising "All Rise" for their hit song "On the Moon"/"Above the Moonlight".
+The duo disputed this claim, and alleged that their lyrics were written in 1999.